sandialabs/hyram/CONTRIBUTING.md

 ## B.3 Setting Up Solution in MSVS
 Before loading the solution, install the [Wix Installer Toolset v3.11.2](https://wixtoolset.org/releases/)

-Open the HyRAM solution in MSVS by selecting the following file:
+Open the HyRAM+ solution in MSVS by selecting the following file:

     /src/gui/Hyram.sln